databrary/design/ridir-16/ridir-16-narrative.md

 Establishes framework for future extensions that would link to online (HTML-based) versions of published papers for data mining (e.g., neurosynth.org).
 Further, Acknowledges growth in text-based data mining and analysis procedures.
 Without access to text-based annotations of video segments, these tools can't yet be readily applied to video.

+Behavior, thought, feeling, and communication unfold in real time.
+No other measure captures the dynamics of behavior like video.
+Video and before it, film, has formed the core of research in human development for decades.

+- uniquely captures complexity of behavior
+- cheap to collect, largely self-documenting
+- widely used
+- flexible, can be used in many contexts
+- high reuse potential